-53. Design of the communications infrastructure should conform to Highways Agency standards defined in the 'MCX' installation drawings series and any modifications required by the Overseeing Organisation.
+53. Design of the communications infrastructure should conform to Highways Agency standards defined in the Highway Construction Details 'MCX' series and any modifications required by the Overseeing Organisation.

 54. The transmission network should take account of the capacity of existing systems.
-For motorways, cable pairs and channel allocations will need to be agreed with the Overseeing Organisation and works arranged to reconfigure and provide additional communications circuits as required.
+For motorways, cable pairs and channel allocations will need to be agreed with the Overseeing Organisation and works arranged to re-configure and provide additional communications circuits as required.
 For other locations, the provision of circuits by Private Telecommunications Operators (PTOs) must be planned at an early stage in the design process.